 Hello and welcome to my personal webpages!

-I am an aspiring academic and currently a Visiting Research Fellow in the School of Politics, International Studies and Philosophy at Queen's University Belfast.
+I am currently a postdoctoral research in the Institute of Ethics at Dublin City University.
+I am part of a project on ethics and care at the end of life.
+I also have a Visiting Research Fellowship in the School of History, Anthropology, Politics and Philosophy at Queen's University Belfast.
 My research falls under the broad rubric of Bioethics and particularly professional medical ethics, broadly understood.
 Whilst my background is in philosophy and 'applied ethics' my interests are interdisciplinary.
 I am less interested in applied ethics and normative solutions to the dilemmas of medicine and medical practice than I am with 'meta-bioethical' questions of ethics as an aspect of professional practice and our broader culture and society.
 To this end I am mostly interested in using social theory to examine how morality and ethics are produced, reproduced and 'done' in various domains of medicine and healthcare including clinical practice, medical education, governance, management and academia.
 I am therefore interested in reflexively situating academic bioethics as an aspect of our social, cultural and political engagement with the moral and ethical questions of medicine, healthcare and the biosciences.

 I graduated with a PhD from Queen's University Belfast in 2012.
 The title of my thesis is 'Taking Education Seriously: Developing Bourdieuan Social Theory in the Context of Teaching and Learning Medical Ethics in the UK Undergraduate Medical Degree.'
 The abstract and contents page is over on my academia.edu page, chapters are available from me on request.
 There is a review of the work here.